– Supporting and Strengthening Our Families in Need

 Casework and Counselling

-Children's Society helps children, youth and families through casework and counselling at our service centres such as Family Service Centre (Yishun).
+Children's Society helps children, youth and families through casework and counselling at our service centres such as Yishun Family Service @ Children's Society.

 Children's Medical Fund

 Working closely with medical social workers of restructured hospitals and agencies, we provide subsidies for treatments and rehabilitative care for chronically ill children.
 Beneficiaries would include infants, children and adolescents up to 19 years of age.